Paul-Borisov/minimal-azure-openai-express-html-with-streaming/README.md

 **February 9, 2025, v1.0.5**
 - Added user interface support for mobile devices.
 - Added a Dockerfile for deployment to containers.

+**February 15, 2025**
+- The streaming option appeared in the full-scale o1 models.
+It works seamlessly with v1.0.5.

 # Getting started
 Sign up for the OpenAI API at https://platform.openai.com/